Tarotarosu/ARCore-ShootingGame/README.md

 # ARCore-ShootingGame

-・ When you tap the screen, a ball is fired from the center of the screen \\
-・ Enemies come from various directions \\
+・ When you tap the screen, a ball is fired from the center of the screen \n ・ Enemies come from various directions \n
 ・ When a certain number of balls hits an enemy, the enemy disappears